 Practically all products are able to destroy paper documents.
 But you might need to shred also credit cards or CD/DVD media.
 In such cases, special slots are usually provided.

 If you often work with documents with paper staples and clips, then make sure your shredder can handle those without getting damaged.
 Otherwise, you need to be very careful and check everything before inserting it into the machine.

 What type of security level do you expect?

 Basically, the more sensitive information you need to destroy (security level), the smaller particles should go out of the machine.
 The most common types of paper shredders are based on the size and shape of the shred they produce:

 - Cross-Cut – highly confidential documents

-- Micro-Cut – top secret documents
+- Micro-Cut – top-secret documents

 You should be aware that if somebody really wants to recover your documents, he can just buy a device called strip-scanner.
-It enables him to re-create a stripped sheet in a matter of minutes.
+It enables him to re-create a striped sheet in a matter of minutes.
 You can, however, make it significantly harder by mixing and crinkling the chads (output) when throwing out the wastebin.

 How much and how often?